 Global Impacts Graduate Fellowship Program

-Northwestern Buffett’s one-time Global Impacts Graduate Fellowship Program will provide financial and programmatic support to an interdisciplinary cohort of about 20 graduate students (in their 3rd through 7th years) for the 2020-2021 academic year.
+Northwestern Buffett’s Global Impacts Graduate Fellowship Program provides financial and programmatic support to an interdisciplinary cohort of approximately 16 graduate students (in their 3rd through 7th years).

 Financial support includes an enhanced stipend and tuition coverage for one year (three quarters).
-Programmatic support focuses on essential dissertation support and on professional development and growth opportunities that will improve young scholars’ prospects on academic and non-academic job markets, offering the cohort access to networks, skills, and mentoring to explore career opportunities for global studies PhDs in international affairs, policy, and development.
+Programmatic support focuses on essential dissertation support and on professional development and growth opportunities that will improve young scholars’ prospects on academic and non-academic job markets.
+The cohort will be offered access to networks, skills, and mentoring to explore career opportunities for global studies PhDs in international affairs, policy, and development.
 (Programming will be designed to permit remote participation and to accommodate dissertation travel and teaching to the extent possible).

 Students should be engaged in scholarship related to Northwestern Buffett’s mission of exploring and addressing global challenges.